darasus/ai-blog/content/the-risks-of-blockchain-technology-for-business.md

   public, permissioned, and private blockchains.
 Each one of these has their own particular use cases and limitations.
 It is difficult to justify the risk of using the technology as it is still in its infancy.
+intro: >-
+  In the last decade, there have been numerous new technologies that have emerged to challenge the way we conduct business.
+One of these is blockchain technology.
+It’s a game-changing technology that has the potential to transform everything from finance to supply chains, healthcare, real estate, and even voting.
+It’s hard not to get excited about this technology and its potential applications.

+  However, with any new technology there are risks as well as rewards.
+The risks of blockchain technology for your business are numerous, but by being aware of them you can ensure that you mitigate any potential downsides and take full advantage of the benefits it offers.
+Let’s take a look at some cautionary advice regarding implementing blockchain in your company.
 ---

 ## Blockchain is still in its infancy